International Programme Manager

-Save the Children New Zealand (SCNZ) is seeking an experienced, creative and motivated Child, Youth and Schools Engagement Coordinator to join our committed and passionate team.
+Save the Children New Zealand (SCNZ) is seeking an experienced International Programme Manager to join our central city Wellington based team.

-Applications should include a covering letter and CV of no more than six pages.
-Please email your application to Leanne Brooks email@example.com by 11 August 2020.
-A copy of the position description and further details can be made available upon request.
+Applications should include a covering letter and resume and should be emailed to Leanne Brooks at email@example.com by close of business on Wednesday 10 February 2021.
+A copy of the position description is available on request.